HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Software Development/Quality Assurance Tester.md

 Welcome to the Quality Assurance Tester Interview Preparation !
 This resource is designed to help you ace your Quality Assurance Tester interviews with confidence.

+A Quality Assurance Tester is a crucial role in the field of Information Technology (IT) and Software Development.
+As an integral part of the software development process, a Quality Assurance Tester ensures that the software meets the desired quality standards and functions flawlessly.
+They are responsible for testing the software, identifying and documenting any defects or bugs, and working closely with developers to resolve issues.
+Quality Assurance Testers use various testing techniques and tools to perform functional, performance, and security testing.
+They play a vital role in delivering high-quality software products, ensuring customer satisfaction, and maintaining the reputation of the organization in the highly competitive IT industry.

 ## 🚀 Overview

 Whether you're a seasoned Quality Assurance Tester or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Quality Assurance Tester interviews to help you prepare and succeed.